hiibolt/niu-metis-documentation/src/chapter_2_1.md

 ...
 ```

-Lines starting with `#PBS` are not comments, rather, they are PBS-specific commands.
+*Lines starting with `#PBS` are not comments, rather, they are PBS-specific commands!*

 The following lines are important to understand:
 - Line 1 is a [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) which specifies that the file's commands are to be interpreted by [bash](https://www.gnu.org/software/bash/manual/bash.html).